emmercm/www/src/blog/skippable-github-status-checks-aren-t-really-required.md

 ## Example scenario

-Let's say I have a Node.js application, and I want to require its tests to pass before pull request merging.
+Let's say I have a Node.js application, and I want to require it to pass a linter and set of tests before allowing pull request merging.

 An example GitHub Actions workflow might look like this: